Longines: Ernest Francillon & Co.Copyright © David Boettcher 2006 - 2017 all rights reserved.

 In 1782 Jonas Raiguel of Saint-Imier, Switzerland, began trading in watches.
-In 1832 his son Henri Raiguel offered Auguste Agassiz a job with his "comptoir" (watch making workshop and dealership) "Raiguel Jeune & Company".
-Auguste Agassiz was one of four children born to Pastor Louis-Rodolphe Agassiz and his wife Rose (nee Mayor): Louis, Auguste, Cecile and Olympe.
-The history of Longines is often traced back to the point where Agassiz started work for Raiguel because Agassiz created the business that under the control of his nephew, and with his financial support, became Longines.
+In 1832 his son Henri Raiguel offered Auguste Agassiz a partnership in his "comptoir" (watch making workshop and dealership) "Raiguel Jeune & Company".
+Auguste was one of four children born to Pastor Louis-Rodolphe Agassiz and his wife Rose (nee Mayor): Louis, a famous naturalist, Auguste, Cecile and Olympe.
+The history of Longines is often traced back to the point where Agassiz joined Raiguel because Agassiz created the business that under the control of his nephew, and with his financial support, became Longines.

-The comptoir assembled watches according to the établissage method.
+The comptoir assembled watches with crown wheel and verge escapements according to the établissage method.
 Materials, blanks or rough parts delivered to people working in their homes, and finished parts collected.
 The parts were then assembled into complete watches in the watchmaker's workshop or établissement hence the name of the process.
 The person controlling the whole operation was called the établisseur.

 A nephew of Agassiz, the first son of his sister Olympe, Ernest Francillon joined the company in 1852.
+He was a qualified economist.
 By this time Agassiz was suffering with his health and his involvement with the factory tailed off to the point at which he seldom went to Saint-Imier.
 Ernest Francillon took over the helm of the comptoir on 1 July 1862, although Agassiz remained a sleeping partner and provided capital to the business.